SabreValkyrn/RaidSettings/README.md

 # RaidSettings

+## Usage

 Because of server rate limiting features, doing too many operations at the same time will cause a disconnect.
 Batch size is currently 5 by default.
 Because of this, you will need to repeat certain actions to complete organization.

-## Usage

-Start off with clean then sort and repeat until organized.

 1. Invite one other person and convert to raid group
 2. Load the desired profile, for example